Alexm-picard/Alexm-picard/README.md

 # Hi, I'm Alex Picard 👋

-I'm a Software Developer and ML Engineer currently based out of the Boston area, and pursuing my MS in Software Development at Boston University.
+I'm an ML Data Associate at Amazon, currently based out of the Boston area, and pursuing my MS in Software Development at Boston University.
 I love building things at the intersection of machine learning and full-stack engineering.

 ---